okuzawats/ruby-boilerplate/README.md

 # Awesome Ruby Project

-A GitHub Template Project for Ruby.
+A GitHub Template Repository for Ruby.